Suspect in Manhattan gay nightclub robbery overdose homicides surrenders to cops

 On March 24, renowned Lower East Side fashion designer Kathryn Marie Gallagher, who died July 24, 2022, was added to the list of victims who died from drug overdoses administered to them by thieves.

-It’s not clear if Barroso, Hamilton and DeMaio’s crew or members of a separate robbery crew were responsible for Gallagher’s death.
+It’s not clear whether Barroso, Hamilton and DeMaio’s crew or members of a separate robbery crew were responsible for Gallagher’s death.

 Barroso, who was arrested Saturday, is charged with murder, robbery, grand larceny and conspiracy.
 He’s expected to be arraigned in Manhattan Supreme Court Monday.